Palenchuekla/TFG/README.md

 The goal of the project was to implement a ML/DL model that correctly estimates a person's legal age (age >= 18?) based on a panoramic radiography of it's teeth (ortopantomographies).
 In other words, a binary classifer of images.
 This repository stores the key functionalities developed for the project along with some examples on how this software can be used.

-The whole dataset could not be included for legal reasons.
+The dataset could not be uploaded for legal reasons.

 # Repository Content
 - [env.yml](env.yml) → Exported conda enviroment to get all packages, libraries and dependencies needed to execute project's code.